 Ms. Liz Kristiansen (Trustee)

-This is shown in some detail separately under “International Programmes and Links”.
+This is shown in some detail under VOLUNTEERS MENU.

-For over a ten-year period from the late 1990s, Mr George Rawlinson greatly helped in establishing the Charityand also taking an active part in its office administration in the capacity of the founder Secretary of CEI.
+For over a ten-year period from the late 1990s, Mr George Rawlinson greatly helped in establishing the Charity and also took an active part in its office administration in the capacity of the founding Secretary of CEI.

-For over a number of years during 2002-2008 (approx.), Mr Peter Morrison kindly served (in a voluntary capacity) as the Education Development Officer of CEI and, thanks to his help and support, two highly successful volunteer teaching visits to Uttar Bangla College took place, each visit for about a two-month period: by Ms Sallie Buchanan and Dr Gill Scharer (2002); and Ms Mary Gilles and Ms Norma Smith (2005).
+For over a number of years during 2002-2008 (approx.), Mr Peter Morrison served (in a voluntary capacity) as the Education Development Officer of CEI and, thanks to his help and support, two successful volunteer two-month teaching visits to Uttar Bangla College took place, by Ms Sallie Buchanan and Dr Gill Scharer in 2002 and by Ms Mary Gilles and Ms Norma Smith in 2005.

 CEI is also very grateful to a number of volunteers including the following for supporting CEI’s office administration and/or fund–raising especially during 2008-2013 (each working for brief periods):